-Sailing into Hampton Roads on July 19, 1793 in search of a freer climate that he found in his native Britain, came Rev. Harry Toulmin, the first ordained Unitarian minister in Norfolk.
+Sailing into Hampton Roads on July 19, 1793 in search of a freer climate than he found in his native Britain, came Rev. Harry Toulmin, the first ordained Unitarian minister in Norfolk.
 Interest was sufficient for Toulmin to be invited to preach in the borough church (now Saint Paul’s), but the young minister did not intend to remain on the unhealthful coast and eventually settled in Kentucky.

 Years of Success and Crisis

-The first Universalist churches in Norfolk and Portsmouth were formed in 1848 under the pastorate of Rev. Hope Bain, a schoolteacher, from his home in Washington Point (now Berkley), Bain commuted to his congregations in Norfolk and Portsmouth by ferry.
-In the late 1850s these congregations, and a smaller one in the outlying village of Kempsville, were served by Rev. Edwin H. Lake, a scholarly buy sickly minister who wore himself out in service to scattered congregations in Virginia and North Carolina.
+The first Universalist churches in Norfolk and Portsmouth were formed in 1848 under the pastorate of Rev. Hope Bain, a schoolteacher.
+From his home in Washington Point (now Berkley), Bain commuted to his congregations in Norfolk and Portsmouth by ferry.
+In the late 1850s these congregations, and a smaller one in the outlying village of Kempsville, were served by Rev. Edwin H. Lake, a scholarly but sickly minister who wore himself out in service to scattered congregations in Virginia and North Carolina.
 Lake’s successor, the resolute and promising young Rev. Alden Bosserman, arrived in 1869.
 The liberal movement was growing steadily.
 But then came the Civil War.